Kong/kubernetes-ingress-controller/TESTING.md

 ### Unit tests

-Unit tests, verify the functionality of one or more `func` or `struct`s in an isolated environment.
+Unit tests verify the functionality of one or more `func` or `struct`s in an isolated environment.

-These tests are independent of the environment they are run in and require no setup of teardown code.
+These tests are independent of the environment they are run in and require no setup or teardown code.

 > **NOTE**: Some of these tests do require [`envtest`][envtest] setup to be present e.g.
 > [this one][test_GetAdminAPIsForService] or [this one][test_HTTPRouteReconcilerProperlyReactsToReferenceGrant].
-> This setup is handled automatically via `setup-envtest` target which is a dependency
+> This setup is handled automatically via `setup-envtest` Makefile target which is a dependency
 > of mentioned above unit test targets.
 >
-> As part of [#4099][issue4099] this organization might change and test that do
+> As part of [#4099][issue4099] this organization might change and tests that do
 > require this setup might end up in a separate place.

 These tests can either be written in a way that do not require any mocks or fakes,